alexboia/WP-Trip-Summary/README.md

 #### GPX

-An uploaded file is assumed to be compliant with the GPX format (and validated as such) if it has any of the following mime types:
+An uploaded file is processed as a GPX file (and validated as such) if it has any of the following mime types:

 - `application/gpx`;
 - `application/x-gpx+xml`;